lxxue/papers/adv_training/Intriguing-properties-of-neural-networks.md

 2. Existence of adversarial examples.
     + We can use Lipschitz constant as a way of regularization -> lead to smoothness -> more robust in L-p meaning
     + What is adversarial examples?
 L_p ball seems to be an intuition and is mathematically simple.
 How to define more general adversarial examples like useless occlusion?
-    + To conquer such problems, the authors propose to generate adversarial examples(keep a pool and update it from time to time) and train the network with these examples.
+    + To conquer such problems, the authors propose to generate adversarial examples(keep a pool and update it from time to time, use L-BFGS ) and train the network with these examples.
 A quiet brute-force but effective way?
 However, this training examples really slow down and seems not a fundamental way(I guess we still can find many holes in the trained network).